Lab 3 - Git & C++ Project Template

 SSH - Setting a Different Key

 You can generate an SSH key using the ssh-keygen command.
-It will prompt you in a single input for both the location and name of your key, followed by a passphrase.
-For use in a laboratory set a passphrase.
-The default location where the system recognizes the keys is ~/.ssh.
+It will prompt you for the file location/name and then for a passphrase.
+For lab use, set a passphrase.
+The default location is ~/.ssh.

-When cloning a repository via SSH in labs, you may encounter a problem with Git using the wrong SSH key.
+When cloning a repository via SSH in the lab, you may encounter a problem with Git using the wrong SSH key.

 You'll need to configure Git to use your generated key: